SirWojtek/ProductDevelopmentProject/README.md

 After those steps, you can enter `/var/task/insurance` and start using Django app.

 Tips:
-- if you want your Django server to be visible outsite container, you should run it with `python manage.py runserver 0.0.0.0:8000`
+- If you want your Django server to be visible outsite container, you should run it with parameters: `python manage.py runserver 0.0.0.0:8000`
 - There is `python-zappa` package configured to deploy this app.
-To deploy basically type `zappa update dev`
+To do it basically type `zappa update dev`
-- To seed database with initial content, you can try `python manage.py loaddata instances.yaml` and `/python manage.py loaddata types.yaml`
+- You can seed database with initial content with `python manage.py loaddata instances.yaml` and `python manage.py loaddata types.yaml`

 ### Frontend
 Frontend of project is located in `frontend-forms` directory.
 There is